mhkhodadadi/Expression-Parser/README.md

 * No special library is needed

 ### 1. Main function, basic controls, identifying parentheses and calling operational routines
+The `preCal` function evaluates and simplifies mathematical expressions by processing nested parentheses, calculating their values, and cleaning up the resulting string.

 ```javascript
 def preCal(str):
     while True: